-Trump All but Dares Jeff Flake to Vote No on Tax Bill
+Trump All But Dares Jeff Flake to Vote No on Tax Bill

-President Trump attacked one of his favorite targets, Republican Senator Jeff Flake, via Twitter on Sunday, using his newfound 280 character-limit to maximum loopy effect.
+President Trump attacked one of his favorite targets, Republican senator Jeff Flake, via Twitter on Sunday, using his newfound 280-character limit to maximum loopy effect.

 With its unnecessary scare quotes and capitalization, oddly placed parentheses, and lazy nickname, the missive hit all the beats of an archetypal Trump tweet.